wemgl/edu-errstrat-go-code/exercises/handling-errors/README.md

 1. Start by opening and reviewing the `activities.go` file, familiarizing yourself with the Activity functions.
-2. In the `SendBill` Activity, notice how an error is thrown if the `chargeAmount` is less than 0.
+2. In the `SendBill` Activity, notice how an error is returned if the `chargeAmount` is less than 0.
 If the calculated amount to charge the customer is negative, the Activity returns with a non-`nil` error.
    Specifically, it returns with `fmt.Errorf("invalid charge amount: %d (< 1)",